shawnlaffan/bd_travis_experiment/strawberry_notes/readme.md

-= Building gdal and Geo::GDAL using Srawberry Perl =
+= Building gdal and Geo::GDAL using Strawberry Perl =

 These have been tested using Strawberry Perl 5.24.0 and the mingw64 shell (installed as part of msys2).